-ART 331 ILLUSTRATION TECHNIQUES AND MEDIA
+ART 331 ILLUSTRATION TECHNIQUES AND MEDIA (DESIGNATED SERVICE-LEARNING COURSE) credit 3 hrs.

-This course provides an introduction to the materials and techniques used in the field of illustration, with emphasis on the skills learned in ART 231 and ART 232.
+This course introduces the materials and techniques used in the field of illustration, with emphasis on the skills learned in ART 231 and ART 232.
 The development of resource material is also covered.
 Prerequisite: ART 232.